Next Start

 If you’re considering a career in this field, you may be wondering, “How much do diesel mechanics make?”
 According to the U.S. Bureau of Labor Statistics, the median annual salary for diesel service technicians and mechanics was $58,970 in May 2023.29 This means half of diesel technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 As more freight is shipped across the country, additional diesel-powered trucks will be needed to carry freight wherever trains and pipelines are not available or economical.
-In addition, diesel cars and light trucks are becoming more popular, and more diesel technicians will be needed to maintain and repair these vehicles.
+In addition, diesel cars and light trucks are becoming more popular and more diesel technicians will be needed to maintain and repair these vehicles.

-How to Train to Become a Diesel Mechanic
+How To Train To Become a Diesel Mechanic

 When it comes to becoming a diesel technician, there aren’t any official requirements for education, certifications or licenses.
 The only thing most employers require is a high school diploma.
 However, you can boost your prospects with the right diesel technician school and certifications.

-Tips to Set Yourself Apart From Other Diesel Technicians
+Tips To Set Yourself Apart From Other Diesel Technicians

 Here are some of the steps you can take to stand out as a diesel technician.